TEKKEN-254/client/_posts/2018-03-31-mickey-season-one.md

 ---
+caption: Mickey finished the Circuit with a record of 25-0 in sets, having lost just 4 matches all season
+author:
+  - tekken254
 title: Mickey finishes Season One of TEKKEN 254 Circuit with perfect record
+date: 2018-03-30T21:00:13.549Z
+tags:
+  - Circuit (Season One)
+  - Mickey
+  - Vega
+  - Tiz
 description: Having already sealed the Circuit championship after Round Three with an insurmountable point gap, Mickey returned for the Final Round at EAGC to test out his new character, Heihachi Mishima.
-author:
-- tekken254

 category: competitive
-tags: [Circuit (Season One), Mickey, Vega, Tiz]

-caption: Mickey finished the Circuit with a record of 25-0 in sets, having lost just 4 matches all season
 metaImagePosition: top center
 ---
 <p>Another day, another tournament win for Kenya's best Tekken player.
 Having already sealed the Circuit championship after Round Three with an insurmountable point lead, <a href="/circuit/tekken/profile.html?id=2907096" target="_blank">Mickey</a> returned for the Final Round at the East African Gaming Convention (EAGC) taking place at Thika Road Mall to test out his new character, Heihachi Mishima.</p>